jakebreen/android-sendgrid/README.md

 ```

 Send requests return a SendGridResponse that contains the success state of the request and the associated HTTP response code.
-A failed request will propagate the error message from the API.
+A failed request will contain the error message from the API.
 ```
 response.isSuccessful()
 response.getCode()